7 Easy Ways to Eat More ProteinArticle posted in: Diet & Nutrition

 Protein per serving: 4 grams

-Why: While this grain is a SmartCarb, it has all nine essential amino acids your body needs, making it a complete protein.
+Why: Here’s another way to take your SmartCarb serving to the next level!
+While this super-grain is technically a SmartCarb on Nutrisystem, it has all nine essential amino acids that your body needs, making it a complete protein.

 Fresh idea: Try quinoa instead of oatmeal for a hot breakfast on a cold day.
 Add walnuts for another addition to eat protein, or try dried fruit for sweetness.